 If you need additional recovery support, you can call NC Disaster Case Management at 1-844-746-2326.

-The NC-PRB team has finalized contracts with engineering firms to expedite the program’s roll-out.
+The NC-PRB team has finalized contracts with engineering firms to expedite the program’s progress.
+All on-site assessments have been completed, and dozens of projects have already been completed or are now underway.
 Additionally, collaboration continues with volunteer organizations and local governments to leverage all possible resources in this mission.

-The NC-PRB team is mapping the locations submitted to prioritize disaster-impacted counties based on safety and in compliance with the Disaster Recovery Act of 2025.
+The NC-PRB team is mapping the locations submitted to prioritize projects based on necessary first-responder emergency vehicle access and in compliance with the Disaster Recovery Acts of 2025.
+We are also continuing to review partial reimbursement applications from the disaster-declared counties, which will continue until Feb.
+28, 2026.

-Our team will be sending updates monthly.
-We also encourage you to look for updates on the PRB Webpage.
+Our team is sending updates monthly.
+We also encourage you to look for updates here on the PRB Webpage.

 We understand the difficulties that you and many across the disaster area are facing and are committed to supporting your recovery.